 - Is designed to work in tandem with first response agencies and other partner organizations in Health District 2.

-- Is designed to complement the emergency response plans of governing state agencies such as Idaho Bureau of Homeland Security (BHS) and Idaho Department of Health and Welfare (IDHW).
+- Is designed to complement the emergency response plans of governing state agencies such as the Idaho Department of Health and Welfare (IDHW).

 The Public Health Preparedness staff provides education, training, and information on individual and family preparedness.
 Additionally, health department staff work with public safety and response organizations.
 Community involvement in any emergency situation is critical to regaining the quality of life we have come to enjoy in Idaho and something that PH-INCD strives to maintain through planning efforts.